 What defines a “self-driving” car?
 Well to understand this we need to first understand what it means for a car to be “self-driving” or fully automated.
 Especially as automation is becoming ubiquitous across most industries out there; for example, in manufacturing global sales of industrial robots are expected to almost double in volume in 2017 (reaching 400,000 units).

 Firstly, when it comes to vehicles a large majority already have some level of automation.
-Take trains for example; there are 5 levels of automation or “Grades of Automation”:
+For cars, grades or definition of levels of automation do not really have been defined but if we take trains for example; there are 5 levels of automation or “Grades of Automation”:

 GoA 0; fully manual – visual avoidance of traffic.